 - Research a female mathematician whose work is related to the topic covered in the problem set.

 - Write and record a podcast about their mathematician’s life and work and how it relates to the work the students did at camp.

 At the end of the first day of camp, students will indicate their preferences for which problem set they would like to work on.
 Girls Talk Math staff will break campers into groups based on their preferences.

 This program was funded for the first three years (2016-2018) by the MAA Tensor Women and Mathematics Grant.
-We have recently been awarded the MAA Tensor SUMMA Grant which will fund our camp through 2021.
+We were awarded the MAA Tensor SUMMA Grant which funded our camp through 2022.
 Through these grants the Mathematical Association of America (MAA) funds projects aimed at encouraging young women and underrepresented minority students to study mathematics.
 We are honored and excited to have received these grants.
 Girls Talk Math would not have been possible without the support of the MAA Tensor Grants.